dcaron/bluemix-liberty-microprofile-demo/README.md

 Architecture based on Cloud Foundry, an open source Platform as a Service (PaaS).
 IBM Cloud Foundry includes runtimes for Java, Node.js, PHP, Python, Ruby, Swift and Go; Cloud Foundry community build packs are also available.

-Alhough IBM Cloud has already provided a runtime engine for WebSphere Liberty, sometimes this isn't enough and developers may need their own version of the platform, i.e. a lightweight version based on Liberty Kernel, or an old version to ensure backward compartibility, or the version of WebSphere Liberty armed with a set of features specific for the developed application.
+Although IBM Cloud has already provided a runtime engine for WebSphere Liberty, sometimes this isn't enough and developers may need their own version of the platform, i.e. a lightweight version based on Liberty Kernel, or an old version to ensure backward compatibility, or the version of WebSphere Liberty armed with a set of features specific for the developed application.

-The project provides a demonstration of how to deploy a your own installation of WebSphere Liberty to IBM Cloud as a usual Java application.
+The project provides a demonstration of how to deploy your own installation of WebSphere Liberty to IBM Cloud as a usual Java application.
 The deployed installation is armed with the latest version of **MicroProfile**, an open forum to collaborate on Enterprise Java Microservices, issued on October 3, 2017.